Die Linke: 2022–2025: infighting and party split

 The 2022 Russian invasion of Ukraine highlighted fault lines within the party.
 The leadership and majority took a strongly pro-Ukrainian stance, while the faction around Sahra Wagenknecht opposed sanctions against Russia.
 At the party congress in June, incumbent Janine Wissler was re-elected as leader, while co-chair of The Left in the European Parliament (GUE/NGL) group Martin Schirdewan was elected as Hennig-Wellsow's successor.
 They both faced challenges from candidates aligned with Wagenknecht's faction, winning majorities of 57% and 61% of votes respectively.

-During a Bundestag speech in September, Wagenknecht attacked the federal government for launching what she called "an unprecedented economic war against our most important energy supplier," and called for the end of sanctions against Russia.
+During a Bundestag speech in September, Wagenknecht attacked the federal government for launching what she called "an unprecedented economic war against our most important energy supplier", and called for the end of sanctions against Russia.
 The speech was boycotted by half Die Linke's deputies, and prompted numerous calls for her resignation by colleagues.
 Hundreds of members were reported to have left the party over the dispute, including prominent former Bundestag member Fabio De Masi.
 Die Tageszeitung reported that Wagenknecht's supporters had begun planning a breakaway party to compete in the 2024 European elections.

-In the 2023 Berlin state election, Die Linke lost two seats in the Abgeordnetenhaus of Berlin; further, in the 2023 Bremen state election, they retained their 10 seats in the Bürgerschaft of Bremen.
+In the 2023 Berlin state election, Die Linke lost two seats in the Berlin House of Representatives; further, in the 2023 Bremen state election, they retained their 10 seats in the Bürgerschaft of Bremen.
 In the 2023 Hessian state election, Die Linke were wiped out after achieving 3.1% of the vote, thus losing their 9 seats due to falling short of the 5% threshold needed for representation.